Practice-of-PUC-course/tcc-address-geocode/README.md

 - business tier: handler services and class models
 - presentation tier: routers and API endpoints

 ## What remains to improve?

  - unit tests and another tests;
  - exception handlers;
  - logging levels to file;
- - include swagger-ui-express to better API presentation
+ - include swagger-ui-express to better API presentation;
+ - Compare the accuracy of Geocode APIs;

 ## Feedback